 Where to watch it: You can watch the original Blue Planet and Blue Planet II on Netflix UK.

 What you'll watch: 10 episodes of intimate exploration into the weird things the world's many species do to keep their kind alive.
 Narrated by (you guessed it) Sir David Attenborough.

 Where to watch it: Life is available to view on Netflix UK.

-What you'll watch: The team behind Planet Earth (and narrator Alec Baldwin) takes us deeper into the Arctic and Antarctic.
+What you'll watch: The team behind Planet Earth and narrator David Attenborough (or Alec Baldwin for our friends in the USA) takes us deeper into the Arctic and Antarctic.
 You'll closely watch the behaviours of the animals who roam among the untouched landscapes: polar bears, penguins and whales.

 Like many of these shows, it does delve into the very-real issue of global warming, and examines how climate change affects this part of the world, and these animals.

 Where to watch it: Frozen Planet is currently streaming on Netflix UK.

 What you'll watch: A six part nature series that originally aired on BBC One, exploring the continent of Africa.
 Sir David Attenborough's narration (or Forest Whittaker's, if you're watching the US version) takes us all over: to the Congo, the peaks of the Savannah, the Cape, the Kalahari and the Sahara, and introduces even seasoned nature doc watchers to unknown places and even species that had never been filmed before.